Second Avenue Deli

 Second Avenue Deli works for a particular kind of celebration: a birthday lunch for someone who loves New York food history, a family gathering that needs to feed multiple generations without friction, or a visitor who wants to understand what a real New York deli is before they leave the city.
 It is not the venue for a romantic anniversary dinner or a corporate dinner where you need to impress a client.
 For those occasions, Le Bernardin or Eleven Madison Park are better fits.

 The deli format also suits solo diners and groups equally well.
-Counter seating and table seating are both comfortable for one person, and the menu scales to a crowd without the coordination headaches of a tasting-menu restaurant.
+Counter seating and table seating are both comfortable for one person, the menu scales to a crowd without the coordination headaches of a tasting-menu restaurant.

 Booking and Logistics